aminrj/aminrj.github.io/_posts/2025-04-18-git-based-risk-assessment.md

 - Add RBAC and secure a front-end SaaS-hosting
 - Integrate with local LLMs for automated risk suggestions

-This is the kind of solution that gets real adoption — because it fits into the way developers work, not against it.
+It works because it fits into how developers already work.

-Let me know if you’re adopting something similar — I would love to collaborate.
+If you're building something similar, I'd be glad to compare notes.